Pet Rehabilitation Lansing MI

 - Techniques used at our facility include:

-- Consultations and programming by 21 year veterinarian-veteran, Dr. Jennifer Stuhler, Certified Canine Rehabilitation Veterinarian in-training at the Chi University Integrative Veterinary Medical Institute in Reddick, FL
+- Consultations and programming by 22 year veterinarian-veteran, Dr. Jennifer Stuhler, Certified Canine Rehabilitation Veterinarian (Chi University Integrative Veterinary Medical Institute, Reddick, FL)

-- Acupuncture performed by Dr. Stuhler who is certified in canine and feline acupuncture by the Chi Institute and a member of the American Academy of Veterinary Acupuncture
+- Acupuncture performed by Dr. Stuhler who is certified in canine and feline acupuncture by Chi University and a member of the American Academy of Veterinary Acupuncture

 - Cold laser therapy